Accessible Transport Options

 Buses

-Buses are normally expected to be wheelchair accessible nowadays, although rail replacement buses are not.
+In the UK most buses are wheelchair accessible.
+However, not all rail replacement buses are.
 Local buses can be quite narrow, and the wheelchair space can be quite small, but it should exist.
 Sometimes there can be disagreements about whether a wheelchair user or pushchair have priority in the wheelchair space.
-Legally the wheelchair user has priority, and if there is a pushchair in the wheelchair space, the bus driver is obligated to ask them to fold it or move, but not obligated to force them to do so.
+Legally the wheelchair user has priority.
+If someone has put a pushchair or luggage in the wheelchair space the bus driver has to ask them to fold or move it.
+However, the bus driver doesn’t have to force them to move.

 Coaches

-Coach routes can often be made accessible, but you have to book these well in advance, in order to ensure that they put an accessible coach on your route.
+Coaches are sometimes accessible.
+You sometimes have to book these well in advance, in order to ensure that they put an accessible coach on your route.
+Otherwise this form of transport isn’t always accessible.

 Trains

 Most trains require a ramp for wheelchair users to access them.
-Typically they ask that you book your need for the ramp 24-48 hours ahead to ensure that they are able to provide this, although in some areas you are able to ‘turn up and go’.
+Typically they ask that you book your need for the ramp 24-48 hours ahead to ensure that they are able to provide this.
+In some areas you are able to ‘turn up and go’.
 These trains generally have a wheelchair space although you may have to pre-book this in advance also.

-Some trains are now ‘roll on roll off’, but these are few and far between, and it is also worth making sure that the train guard or stations you are travelling to and from know that you are there in case problems arise.
+Some trains are now ‘roll on roll off’.
+These are few and far between, and it is also worth making sure that the train guard or stations you are travelling to and from know that you are there in case problems arise.

 Be aware that not all railway stations are accessible – do your research ahead of travelling.